 Depending on where you are, the majority of the month will still feel like summertime in America for most of September.
-Coastal locations like Los Angeles and Florida remain beach-worthy with temperatures in the 80s and 90s F, while New England and the Midwest regions start to drop into the lower 70s.
+Coastal locations like Los Angeles and Florida remain beach-worthy with temperatures above 80 degrees Fahrenheit, and reaching up into the 90s, while New England and the Midwest regions start to drop into the lower 70s.
 The following are the average high and low temperatures for the top 10 tourist destinations in the U.S. for September:

 June 1 signals the beginning of hurricane season for both the Atlantic and Eastern Pacific regions, which lasts through the end of September in most places affected in the United States.
 As a result, Traveling to coastal destinations like Florida during hurricane season can be treacherous as flights are often delayed due to the storms.

 Although it's almost impossible to plan for natural disasters like these, knowing where they can strike can help you better avoid unexpected complications while traveling.
 Hurricanes that form in the Atlantic Ocean will likely affect eastern coastal states from Florida to Maine as well as along the Gulf Coast from Texas to Georgia.
 Meanwhile, storms that form over the Eastern Pacific rarely make landfall, but if they get close enough to soak the Southwestern states of Arizona, New Mexico, Utah and Colorado as well as Hawaii.